 In December 2015, over 190 countries, including the United States, reached an agreement to reduce global greenhouse gas emissions (the "Paris Agreement").
 Though the United States had withdrawn under President Trump, in January 2021, President Biden issued an executive order whereby the United States again became a party to the Paris Agreement.
-President Biden also issued an Executive Order on climate change in which he announced putting the U.S. on a path to achieve net-zero carbon emissions, economy-wide, by 2050.
+President Biden also issued an Executive Order on climate change in which he announced putting the United States on a path to achieve net-zero carbon emissions, economy-wide, by 2050.
 In November 2021, the United States enacted a nearly \$1 trillion bipartisan infrastructure law, which provided significant funding for electric vehicles and clean energy technologies in an effort to accelerate the transition away from fossil fuels.

-On March 21, 2022, the Securities and Exchange Commission issued a proposed rule that would enhance and standardize climate-related disclosures for investors.
-If passed, such rule could increase our costs to operate and maintain our facilities by, for example, requiring that we measure and report our emissions, install new emission controls at our facilities, acquire allowances to authorize our emissions, pay taxes related to our emissions and administer and manage an emissions program, among other possible measures.
+On October 7, 2023, California signed into law two climate disclosure bills that will impose reporting obligations on companies doing business in California-SB 253, the Climate Corporate Data Accountability Act and SB 261, Greenhouse Gases: Climate-Related Financial Risk.
+On March 6, 2024, the Securities and Exchange Commission issued a final rule that will enhance and standardize climate-related disclosures for investors.
+We are still evaluating the impact of the final rule on the Company; however, such rules at the federal and state level could increase our costs to operate and maintain our facilities by, for example, requiring that we measure and report our emissions, install new emission controls at our facilities, acquire allowances to authorize our emissions, pay taxes related to our emissions and administer and manage an emissions program, among other possible measures.
 We may be unable to include some or all of these increased costs in the fees we charge to our customers and any such recovery may depend on events beyond our control, including the provisions of any final legislation or implementing regulations.

 In August 2022, the United States enacted the Inflation Reduction Act of 2022, which allocated \$369 billion to climate change and environmental initiatives, including transportation electrification, fees on and greater regulation of methane emissions, and support for green energy manufacturing programs.
-Certain of these initiatives are subject to ongoing litigation, and the impacts of each of these laws and orders, and the terms of any legislation or regulation to implement the U.S. commitment under the Paris Agreement, remain unclear at this time.
-Changes to U.S. climate change strategy under the current Biden administration and future administrations remain subject to the ultimate passage of legislation and action of federal and state regulatory agencies; therefore, the impact to our industry and our current and future operations due to climate change and greenhouse gas regulation is unknown at this time.
+Certain of these initiatives are subject to ongoing litigation, and the impacts of each of these laws and orders, and the terms of any legislation or regulation to implement the United States commitment under the Paris Agreement, remain unclear at this time.
+In January 2024, the United States Environmental Protection Agency ("EPA") released a proposed rule to implement the methane emissions reduction program outlined in the Inflation Reduction Act of 2022 by imposing a "waste emissions charge" on certain petroleum and natural gas sources that are already required to report their emissions under the EPA's Greenhouse Gas Reporting Program.
+Changes to United States climate change strategy under the current Biden administration and future administrations remain subject to the ultimate passage of legislation and action of federal and state regulatory agencies; therefore, the impact to our industry and our current and future operations due to climate change and greenhouse gas regulation is unknown at this time.